Farmers & Merchants Investments Inc. Sells 220 Shares of Norfolk Southern Co. (NYSE:NSC)

-Farmers & Merchants Investments Inc. trimmed its stake in shares of Norfolk Southern Co.
-(NYSE:NSC – Free Report) by 1.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 11,762 shares of the railroad operator’s stock after selling 220 shares during the quarter.
-Farmers & Merchants Investments Inc.’s holdings in Norfolk Southern were worth $2,667,000 at the end of the most recent reporting period.
+Farmers & Merchants Investments Inc. decreased its stake in shares of Norfolk Southern Co.
+(NYSE:NSC – Free Report) by 1.8% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 11,762 shares of the railroad operator’s stock after selling 220 shares during the quarter.
+Farmers & Merchants Investments Inc.’s holdings in Norfolk Southern were worth $2,667,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-American National Bank boosted its position in Norfolk Southern by 143.5% during the second quarter.
-American National Bank now owns 112 shares of the railroad operator’s stock worth $25,000 after purchasing an additional 66 shares during the period.
-Morton Brown Family Wealth LLC acquired a new stake in shares of Norfolk Southern during the first quarter worth $29,000.
-Worth Asset Management LLC acquired a new stake in shares of Norfolk Southern during the first quarter worth $30,000.
-OLD Mission Capital LLC acquired a new stake in shares of Norfolk Southern during the fourth quarter worth $36,000.
-Finally, Harel Insurance Investments & Financial Services Ltd. acquired a new stake in shares of Norfolk Southern during the first quarter worth $42,000.
-72.37% of the stock is owned by institutional investors.
+A number of other large investors have also added to or reduced their stakes in the stock.
+Global Retirement Partners LLC grew its holdings in shares of Norfolk Southern by 1.9% in the second quarter.
+Global Retirement Partners LLC now owns 2,280 shares of the railroad operator’s stock worth $517,000 after acquiring an additional 43 shares during the period.
+Tokio Marine Asset Management Co.
+Ltd. boosted its stake in Norfolk Southern by 1.0% during the second quarter.
+Tokio Marine Asset Management Co.
+Ltd. now owns 4,221 shares of the railroad operator’s stock valued at $957,000 after buying an additional 43 shares during the last quarter.
+Hudson Valley Investment Advisors Inc. ADV boosted its stake in Norfolk Southern by 2.0% during the second quarter.
+Hudson Valley Investment Advisors Inc. ADV now owns 2,217 shares of the railroad operator’s stock valued at $503,000 after buying an additional 44 shares during the last quarter.
+Murphy Pohlad Asset Management LLC lifted its stake in shares of Norfolk Southern by 0.5% in the 2nd quarter.
+Murphy Pohlad Asset Management LLC now owns 11,050 shares of the railroad operator’s stock valued at $2,506,000 after purchasing an additional 50 shares during the last quarter.
+Finally, Trinity Financial Advisors LLC lifted its stake in shares of Norfolk Southern by 4.3% in the 2nd quarter.
+Trinity Financial Advisors LLC now owns 1,204 shares of the railroad operator’s stock valued at $273,000 after purchasing an additional 50 shares during the last quarter.
+Hedge funds and other institutional investors own 72.37% of the company’s stock.

 Norfolk Southern Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, August 21st.
-Shareholders of record on Friday, August 4th were issued a $1.35 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Monday, August 21st.
+Investors of record on Friday, August 4th were paid a dividend of $1.35 per share.
+This represents a $5.40 annualized dividend and a yield of 2.68%.
 The ex-dividend date of this dividend was Thursday, August 3rd.
-This represents a $5.40 annualized dividend and a dividend yield of 2.68%.
-Norfolk Southern’s payout ratio is currently 48.56%.
+Norfolk Southern’s dividend payout ratio is presently 48.56%.

 About Norfolk Southern